 According to recent research, the best time to send your Black Friday email when running a flash sale is in the evening.

 Emails sent during the evenings had 30 percent higher revenues than emails sent by mid-day or launch-time.
 These evening flash sale messages converted 23 percent higher too.

-You can make your buyers feel better about their purchases by letting them know that a percentage of their purchase goes to charity.
+You can make your buyers feel better about their purchases by letting them know that a percentage of their purchases goes to charity.
 It doesn’t have to be a lot of money, even a percent of your profits going to charity is worth it.
-For example, Charlie’s Project leggings donates a percentage to charities, and even offers
+For example, Charlie's Project leggings donate a percentage to charities, and even offers

 Don’t make empty promises here.
 Donate the money and let customers know who received their donations.
 You may even get the charity where you donate money to send a thank you message to your buyers and also post this message on your website.

 You can also encourage your customers to spend a set amount of money by incentivizing them.
 The benefit of this Black Friday marketing strategy is that you can plan and predict your revenue based on the minimum spend you expect from customers.

 If this strategy is something you’d want to try, you can also make the rewards in tiers.
 So customers who buy more things get even more rewards.
 Just make sure you remain profitable.